-Over 53,500 children from all over the country were treated in the ER, the largest in the country
+Over 56,000 children were treated in the ER, the largest in the country

 201,000 visits were registered in the outpatient clinics and institutes

 Scores of children underwent organ transplantation at Schneider Children's during the past year, among them 5 children who received a new lease on life following a marathon of surgeries over 4 consecutive days.
 The first was conducted in a 5-month-old infant who suffered from a congenital defect in his bile duct and needed a liver transplant.
 His father donated a liver lobe.
 The second liver transplant was performed in a seven-month-old girl who also suffered from a congenital defect and received a liver lobe donated by her mother.
 Two other cadaveric livers were implanted into a girl aged 8 and a 10-month-old infant.
 A 15-year-old youngster received a kidney.
 Schneider Children's is one of the few pediatric hospitals in the world capable of conducting such a marathon of organ transplants.

 For the first time in Israel, a liver lobe was donated altruistically and transplanted into an unrelated recipient, neither of whom knew the other.
 The 15-month-old recipient received the organ from a mother of 5 children whose courage saved the infant's life.

 A 22-month-old girl arrived at Schneider with a fever.
 While in the ER, her lungs collapsed and she was immediately placed on an ECMO machine, which replaces the work of the heart and lungs allowing them to rest.
 The child remained on the ECMO machine for 68 days allowing her lungs to successfully recover despite the inherent dangers and complications of being on support for such a lengthy period.
 She was finally discharged after 103 days of hospitalization.